mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 Successful examples:

 - [Instagram](https://instagram-engineering.com/migrating-from-aws-to-aws-f4b16a65e13c), which started from scratch at AWS in 2010.
-They migrated to Facebook serves after their purchas in 2012: [Migrating From AWS to FB](https://instagram-engineering.com/migrating-from-aws-to-fb-86b16f6766e2).
+They migrated to Facebook serves after their purchase in 2012: [Migrating From AWS to FB](https://instagram-engineering.com/migrating-from-aws-to-fb-86b16f6766e2).
 - [Netflix](https://aws.amazon.com/solutions/case-studies/netflix/) migrated from using its own servers in 2009 to AWS in 2010.

 #### Cloud Computing within the Machine Learning Workflow